prashantsengar/RanDraw/README.md

 and will draw according to it.

 Use the `view` function to view the drawing and `save` function to save it

+#### It saves the images as .png and .eps files in a directory named myRanDrawings